ibm-cloud-docs/openwhisk/openwhisk_reference.md

 #### proculimit (Fixed: 1024:1024)
 {: #openwhisk_syslimits_proculimit}
-* The maximum number of processes available to the Action container is 1024.
+* The maximum number of processes available to the action container is 1024.
 * This limit is fixed and cannot be changed.
-* When an Action is invoked, the docker run command uses the argument `--pids-limit 1024` to set the `proculimit` value.
+* When an action is invoked, the docker run command uses the argument `--pids-limit 1024` to set the `proculimit` value.
 * For more information, see the [docker run](https://docs.docker.com/engine/reference/commandline/run) command line reference documentation.

 #### result (Fixed: 1 MB)
 {: #openwhisk_syslimits_result}
-* The maximum output size of an Action invocation result in MB.
+* The maximum output size of an action invocation result in MB.
 * This limit is fixed and cannot be changed.

 #### sequenceMaxActions (Fixed: 50*)
 {: #openwhisk_syslimits_sequencemax}
-* The maximum number of Actions that comprise a given sequence.
+* The maximum number of actions that comprise a given sequence.
 * This limit is fixed and cannot be changed.

 #### timeout (ms) (Default: 60s)
 {: #openwhisk_syslimits_timeout}
-* The timeout limit N is in the range [100 ms..600000 ms], and is set per Action in milliseconds.
+* The timeout limit N is in the range [100 ms..600000 ms], and is set per action in milliseconds.
-* A user can change the timeout limit when an Action is created.
+* A user can change the timeout limit when an action is created.
 * A container that runs longer than N milliseconds is terminated.

 ### Triggers